ostrade/ostrade.github.io/docs/index.md

 Ostrade is an open source foundational set of APIs and services to allow companies engaged in trading to quickly build high value supporting applications.

-## The Big Four of the Foundation
-* **Instrument** - Definitions for the structures of trades
-* **Counterparty** - Information on the legal entities for which transactions are executed
-* **Trade** - Executed transactions between counterparties resulting in financial obligations
-* **Market Data** - Prices for instruments including settlement, real-time and derived curves

 ## The Motivation

 Trading organizations use mostly proprietary, bespoke ways to implement higher value functions.
 Most of these companies end up using commercial off-the-shelf software (COTS) in the form of vendor based energy trading risk management systems (ETRM) as a foundation for implementing these higher values functions.